MARS-Group-HAW/model-soh/README.md

 `CyclingOwnBike` is quite similar to walking, because the bike can either be parked at the node or in a bike station.
 Because it can be parked quite everywhere, agents can move from start to goal with the bike (if the bike is available at the start node).

 `CyclingRentalBike` is using a rental bike.
-The agent walks to a near by rental station that has remaining bikes, takes a bike that needs to be returned at another rental station and then finishes the remaining route by foot.
+The agent walks to a nearby rental station that has remaining bikes, takes a bike that needs to be returned at another rental station and then finishes the remaining route by foot.

 `Train` can be used to drive as a passenger.
-Therefore the agents searches a reasonable train station near by and exits the train station near the goal.
+Therefore, the agents searches a reasonable train station near by and exits the train station near the goal.
 A transfer between lines is possible at stations that provide different lines.

 `Ferry` is quite similar to using the train just with ships moving over water.